ivogeorg/ce-learning-progression-004-04-Minimal-assembly/learning-progression-with-la-schema.md

 #### 2. Apply
 [[toc](#table-of-contents)]

+**TODO:** How to create intuition for the computation patterns?
+- write several programs and self-study
+- seek one-level-higher understanding of ISA and distill as a stack layer
+  - transistors
+  - logic gates
+  - ISA
+    - ALU
+    - CPU
+  - anti-compilation?
+- compilation!!! (write a compiler???)
+- implement on TRION?

 1. `[<lernact-prac>]`Decoding instruction binary patterns.
 Reading program lines in binary.
 2. `[<lernact-prac>]`Counting clock cycles for a program.
 3. `[<lernact-prac>]`**[Optional challenge, max 5 extra step points]** Trace a program in F-4 MISC assembly.